 While the Declaration of Trust Deed does allow the Charity to operate throughout the UK, the Charity's primary stated aim is to help children and young people with physical disabilities, in Stourbridge and the surrounding areas.
 The location of operation is at the discretion of the Trustees.
 In view of the size of the Charity, and current scale of operation, it was considered sensible and practical to concentrate initially on the local area.
 Accordingly, approval of applications to date has been restricted to only those within an approx. 50 mile radius of the registered office, any final decision on location remaining at the discretion of the Trustees.
-The Trustees consider that the area specified is of a very significant size, particularly in relation to the size of the Charity, and does not place unreasonable geographical restrictions on applicants.
+The Trustees consider that the area specified is of a very significant size (covering over 75% by area of the entire Midlands region), particularly in relation to the size of the Charity, and does not place unreasonable geographical restrictions on applicants.